In the event of a dental emergency, call our office at 910-335-4392.

 - Toothaches: If you have sudden tooth pain, take over-the-counter pain medication and apply a cold compress on the side of the face to stop swelling.
 Call our office if the pain worsens or does not go away.
 Toothaches may be caused by tooth decay, an infection, or an abscess.
 These serious problems require care as soon as possible.

 - Knocked-out tooth: Have you just knocked out a permanent tooth?
 Pick your tooth up by the crown and avoid touching the root.
 Gently rinse off the tooth and place the tooth in a cup of milk so that you can preserve it for transport to our office.
 If it is preserved in this way, we may be able to restore it.
-Otherwise, we can replace your tooth with a dental implant, a natural-looking dental restoration.

 - Broken or damaged teeth: If you have just chipped, broken, or fractured your tooth, call our office for repairs.
 Breaks in the tooth enamel can expose the nerves to bacteria, which can cause infection.
 Infected teeth will require root canal treatment or extraction if the infection is severe.